ridika-2004/SQL-Challanges/README.md

-# MySQL-Challanges
+# SQL-Challanges
 ---
-A set of MySQL database tasks and exercises aimed at enhancing understanding of database design, querying, and optimization.
+A set of SQL database tasks and exercises aimed at enhancing understanding of database design, querying, and optimization.